 The Veloster N's styling is truly unique amongst the pool of modern hot hatchbacks, and though the front end is relatively simple, the rear end has a lot going on.
 Dominating the face of the Veloster is a large gloss black grille that's not quite honeycomb, but gives off a similar effect, and a set of slim full-LED headlights round off the front perfectly.
 The rear end is where things start getting baroque, and you'll either love the back or hate it.
 The high-set full-LED taillights are filled with Y-shaped strips ranging in size; the icing on the outrageous cake is the flamboyant wing that rests right above them.
 Two large tailpipes poke out from either side of a sporty diffuser and the combined extravaganza sits on a set of 18-inch five-spoke wheels.
 19-inch wheels are additionally available.

-On par with the Volkswagen Golf GTI, but significantly smaller than the Honda Civic Type R, the Veloster N is just the right size to be nippy without sacrificing interior space.
+With dimensions on par with the Volkswagen Golf GTI, but significantly smaller than the Honda Civic Type R, the Veloster N is just the right size to be nippy without sacrificing interior space.
 It runs 167.9 inches from front to back, 11.5 inches shorter than the Type R, and has a 104.3-inch wheelbase.
 A maximum width of 71.3 inches is attributable to its pronounced haunches, and the Veloster stands 55.1 inches tall on 18-inch wheels, or slightly lower when equipped with the available 19-inch wheels.
-In standard form, the hatchback has a maximum curb weight of 3,036 pounds, increasing to a maximum of 3,106 lbs when equipped with the Performance Package.
+In standard form, the Veloster N hatchback has a maximum curb weight of 3,036 pounds, increasing to a maximum of 3,106 lbs when equipped with the Performance Package.

 Hyundai makes a total of four exterior hues available for the Veloster N, and while the palette is limited, the colors offered range from understated to striking.
 Notably, all four colors are available at no extra cost.
 Chalk White and Ultra Black are the only exterior colors available for those who aren't particularly fond of bold colors, and Racing Red is one half of the adventurous selection.
 Our favorite is the Performance Blue, and we're assuming Hyundai shares the sentiment as nearly all of their PR is focused around a Veloster N splashed in the arresting shade.

-Hyundai's core focus for the Veloster N wasn't on giving the best numbers, but on giving the best driving experience.
+Hyundai's core focus for the Veloster N model wasn't on giving the best numbers, but on giving the best driving experience.
 This concept is driven home by their "BPM over RPM" outlook, and this is thanks to Albert Biermann's guiding hand within the project.
 The engineer previously in charge of BMW's M-division now heads up Hyundai's high-performance development, so the Veloster has been in good hands from the start.
 This isn't to say that the Veloster N takes all of its cues from its German rivals.
 Its 0-60 mph run takes 5.5 seconds in independent testing with the Performance Pack, which is in between the Golf GTI and the Civic Type R. Just one-tenth separates the Veloster N from the latter.
 The absence of an all-wheel-drive option is partially alleviated with the addition of a limited-slip differential and addition under the Performance Package that also delivers a bump in horsepower.
 Venture into N mode and the Veloster stiffens up and gets ready for abuse - quicker throttle responses and more lenient stability control join forces with stiffened shocks and a louder soundtrack from the exhaust.
 The result?
 Pure bliss.

 Hyundai took the 2.0-liter four-pot out of the Sonata and dropped it into the Veloster N, adding a bigger turbo to the mix.
-The engine makes 250 horsepower and 260 lb-ft of torque, making it slightly more powerful than the Golf GTI.
+With the turbo spec, the engine makes 250 horsepower and 260 lb-ft of torque, making it slightly more powerful than the Golf GTI.
 It does fall behind the Type R's 306 horses, but it's around $9,000 cheaper, so it's worth remembering that the decrease in power comes with a decrease in debt.
 The Veloster N is a purist's dream, coming exclusively with a six-speed manual transmission that's likely to steal your heart.
+No automatic is available.
 While the shifter may not be as fluid and weighty as the one found in the Type R, the Veloster is still ahead of most of its rivals in terms of snappy and obedient gear navigation.
 If you're an all-or-nothing kind of enthusiast, the Performance Package bumps the horsepower figure to 275 and adds a variable exhaust valve system.
 The eager 2.0-liter four-pot delivers a soundtrack that belongs somewhere on Spotify, and an auto rev-matching button is located right on the steering wheel for when you're feeling feisty.
 The dedicated shift lights in the cluster are a nice touch, too.

 Three words define the Veloster N from behind the wheel.
 Fun, fun and fun.
 This is partly attributable to the fact that the daring hatchback takes its cues from motorsport like the WRC.
 Eager and agile into the corners even in standard guise, the optional limited-slip differential runs a tight ship and refuses to let the car come unglued from the road beneath it.
 You'll have to try extremely hard to find the land of understeer in the Veloster N - it may as well be Narnia.
 When in Normal mode, it becomes surprisingly mild-mannered, the engine becomes less offensive and tames the exhaust note along with it.
 That being said, it's not fit for brunch with the Queen of England in even its tamest mood, as all that stiffening and aggression we were talking about still shines through the cracks and rougher surfaces will make themselves known through the cabin.
-It's not completely terrible, the electronically controlled dampers mitigate any real discomfort, but it won't offer a ride quality as comfortable as a Golf.
+It's not a completely terrible suspension setup though, with the electronically controlled dampers to mitigate any real discomfort, but it won't offer a ride quality as comfortable as a Golf.
 The steering is pleasantly weighted, but lacks a little in responsiveness.
 If you're planning on taking your Veloster N out on the track, it comes with a lap timer and shift time indicator, so if you grew up playing Need For Speed every day after school, this is your budget-friendly chance to experience it in reality.

 The world of hot hatchbacks is home to enthusiasts that not only want performance, but want to avoid astronomical fuel bills while they're at it.
 The Veloster N delivers.
-Boasting EPA estimates of 22/29/25 mpg city/highway/combined, the Hyundai is on par with the Civic Type R's 22/28/25 mpg and slightly behind the lighter Golf GTI's 24/32/27 mpg estimates.
+Boasting EPA gas mileage estimates of 22/29/25 mpg city/highway/combined, the Hyundai's mileage is on par with the Civic Type R's 22/28/25 mpg and slightly behind the lighter Golf GTI's 24/32/27 mpg estimates.
 When the 13.2-gallon fuel tank is full, the Veloster N will manage a range of 330 miles before you need to stop to fill up.

 In between subtle German style and the in-your-face styling of the Type R, the inside of the Veloster N offers simplicity and modern style.
 But don't expect the same premium feel as its esteemed rivals.
-It's not horribly bland, but hard plastics are used liberally and the rear of the unique three-door setup is cramped, giving its rivals from Honda and Volkswagen the upper hand.
+It's not horribly bland, but hard plastics are used liberally and the rear of the unique 3-door setup is cramped, giving its rivals from Honda and Volkswagen the upper hand.
 A saving grace for the Veloster N's interior is that it keeps the race-feel alive with N-blue interior accents, and its infotainment system is a boon.
 While the interior may not be something to rave about, it's well put-together for its price point.